-Environmental Mammal Study Sustainability Science now 2hrs Oceanography Space Exploration
+Environmental Science Mammal Study Sustainability Oceanography Space Exploration

 Weather

 Critter of the Week-The Critter of the Week is a week-long competition where scouts compete to find the coolest critter in camp.
 Please do not submit any mammals, birds, or rattlesnakes for your safety & theirs.
 The Scout who wins gets a redwood round award.